 About the Exhibition | The multi-media display features a large selection of high quality photos of some of the most intricate and perplexing crop circles.
 It informs via text, footage, videos and interactive map-displays about the history, facts, research, theories and ideas and farmers’ views regarding the crop circle phenomenon.

 The focus of the exhibition lies in the unexplained part of the crop circle phenomenon.
 The man-made element of crop circles is also covered.

-The exhibition evolves from the previous exhibitions in the Wiltshire Museum and St. Peter’s Church in England
+The new exhibition evolves from the previous ones in the Wiltshire Museum in Devizes and St. Peter’s Church, Marlborough in England.

 Below: A part of the Historical time-line at the exhibition.
 It features both the ancient and modern history of the crop circle phenomenon and highlights remarkable events, scientific results and theories.

 The Barge Inn at Honeystreet, near Alton Barnes